How to prevent infection

 How the virus spreads:

-According to the Center for Disease Control and Prevention (CDC), the novel coronavirus is spread from person-to-person.
+According to the Center for Disease Control and Prevention (CDC), COVID-19 is spread from person-to-person.
 This includes people who are in close contact with one another (within 6 feet) and through respiratory droplets when someone coughs or sneezes.

 Symptoms and best practices: